-At ING we attach great importance to a sound risk culture, which is essential for performing our role in society responsibly and to keep the bank safe, secure and compliant.
-Our risk culture determines the way in which employees identify, understand, discuss, and act on the risks we are confronted with and the risks that we as ING - take.
-To ensure a sound risk culture, a self-assessment of our risk culture was performed which has led to several enhancement projects, combined in the global ING Risk Culture programme.
-This programme is aimed at further developing our envisaged risk culture that is built on the foundation of our Orange Code and Global Code of Conduct and is in line with our strategy.
-Most notably, such projects were and are aimed at enhancing our risk culture monitoring activities - such as our Risk Culture Health Index and our Risk Culture Dashboard - and at bringing non-financial risk to life.
+At ING we attach great importance to a sound risk culture, which is essential in performing our role in society responsibly and in keeping the bank safe, secure and compliant.
+Our risk culture determines the way in which employees identify, understand, discuss, and act on the risks we are confronted with and the risks we take.
+In 2020, we conducted a self-assessment of our risk culture and are working on developing our envisaged risk culture, built on the foundation of our Orange Code and Global Code of Conduct, and in line with our Think Forward strategy.